Facts & Trivia

 34. Hamlet is William Shakespeare’s longest play.
 It is 30,557 words long.

-Click on the book to buy Hamlet by William Shakespeare!
+Click on Billy to buy The Complete Works of William Shakespeare!

 35. It should be understood that a nervous breakdown is not an official medical term, but rather a severe mental health condition like depression or anxiety that nonetheless requires medical attention.
 With that in mind, Warren G. Harding had no less than five of them when he was in his twenties and early thirties before he was president.
 Each time required a visit to the Battle Creek Sanitarium, a wellness institution in Michigan.